One of the biggest allures of living in Florida is also one of its greatest dangers: Water.

 Residential Pool Owners – These landowners are bound by F.S.
 515.27.
 It requires that the pool is isolated from access to a home by enclosure that meets certain specified pool barrier requirements, spelled out in F.S.
 515.29 (i.e., barrier at least 4 feet high on the outside, may not have any gaps/ opening/ indentations/ protrusions for a young child to crawl under, climb over or squeeze through, placed sufficiently away from the edge of a pool so that a young child or medically frail elderly person who got in would not immediately fall in the water, etc.).
 Otherwise, the pool needs to have an approved safety cover or an exit alarm on all doors/ windows with direct access to the pool.
 Failure to abide this statute is a second-degree misdemeanor.

 These laws were intended to reduce the risk of injury and drowning.
 Failure to abide these statutes might be proof of negligence per se, or negligence by violation of safety laws.
-However, even if these criteria are all met, a landowner may still be liable for injuries if they failed to use reasonable care to protect children and guests.
+However, even if these criteria are all met, a landowner may still be held liable for injuries by a drowning accident attorney in the Fort Lauderdale area if they failed to use reasonable care to protect children and guests.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.